rauhryan/hydra/docs/tutorial/12-capstone-architecture.md

-# Capstone Part 1: Architecture Overview
+# Chapter 5.1: Capstone Architecture Overview

 We're going to build a **Multiplex HTTP Proxy** - a switchboard that dynamically spins up Express servers and routes requests to them based on hostname.